 I have to admit, I’m pretty pleased that I got this list together before 2018 goes out with a bang.
-There’s a million end-of-the-year lists circulating online, and partially because it’s the season.
+There are a million end-of-the-year lists circulating online, partially because it’s the season.

 As someone who loves pretty dresses, romance stories, and robots in equal measure, I’ve been told my fiction tastes are kinda “niche.”
 I’m not sure if I should take this as a compliment, but I’ve also been asked on more than one occasion to supply an official list of recs.